 SCS offers optional advanced studies in order for students to challenge themselves and engage with concepts and issues at a higher level of complexity and difficulty.
 There are three levels of advanced courses at SCS: Honors, AP, and Dual Enrollment.

 Advanced Placement (AP) Courses The Advanced Placement program is administered by the College Board, which is based in the United States.
 AP courses provide students with the opportunity to study subjects at a university level while still in high school.
 The College Board must first approve all course syllabi in order for a school to offer a course.
 AP courses prepare students for the AP exams that are given each spring.
 Students can earn college credit with a passing grade on an AP exam.
-Current AP courses offered at SCS are Calculus AB, English Literature and Composition, Computer Science, and Principles of Computer Science.
-Many students take AP Spanish Language as an independent study course.
+Current AP courses offered at SCS are Calculus AB, English Literature and Composition, Physics, Computer Science, and Principles of Computer Science.
+Many students take the AP Spanish Language for college credit based on their SCS studies in Spanish.
 Students wishing to take additional AP courses may do so online for a fee, receiving SCS credit.

-Dual Enrollment Courses SCS also has a dual enrollment agreement with Cairn University in Pennsylvania.
-Designated advanced courses are eligible for dual enrollment credit with Cairn, and students receive a Cairn University transcript indicating their college credit upon successfully completing the course.
-All AP courses taught at SCS and honors British literature and honors world literature are eligble for dual enrollment credit with Cairn University.
+Dual Enrollment Courses SCS also has a dual enrollment agreement with Colorado Christian University (CCU).
+Designated advanced courses are eligible for dual enrollment credit with CCU, and students receive a CCU transcript indicating their college credit upon successfully completing the course.